dbrady/rspec-junklet/README.md

 # Junklet

-Create tiny chunks of unique junk data in RSpec with `junklet :name`.
+Cache tiny chunks of unique junk data in RSpec with `junklet :name`;
+get handy clumps of junk data at any time with `junk`.
+Size your junk with e.g. `junk 100` or `junk 4`.

 Junklet data is fixture data that: